ResponsiveImagesCG/newsletters/RICG-newsletter-2015-08-17.md

 # Use cases in the streets, rebases in the sheets
-Teaser: Client hints have landed, `picture` in Edge is official, and [WIT HERE]
+Teaser: Client hints have landed, `picture` in Edge is official, and Yoav is bad at vacation.

 ## Client Hints have landed